-In Q3 2019, the Company commenced a waste rock characterization and economic study of marketable aggregates at the Hope Brook Gold Project site.
-In addition, low cost geological mapping, soil sampling, surface and groundwater quality programs will continue for environmental data collection purposes.
+In Q3 2020, the Company continued with its waste rock characterization and economic study of marketable aggregates at the Hope Brook Gold Project site.
+In addition, the Company continues to collect environmental baseline data for permitting and the understanding of site environmental conditions.